 Stockholm Philanthropy Symposium (SPS) was founded in 2012 by O. Roger Svensson, a Swedish-American businessman, with the objective of enhancing philanthropic engagement in Sweden.
 In 2015, the organization became an independent foundation and was named Stiftelsen Stockholm Philanthropy Symposium.

-Entering its fifth year, the Stockholm Philanthropy Symposium aims to provide a unique space for “Engaged Philanthropy,” a forum for dialogue, new ideas, networking and to encourage cross-border collaboration in the philanthropic field.
+Entering its eighth year in 2020, the Stockholm Philanthropy Symposium aims to provide a unique space for “Engaged Philanthropy,” a forum for dialogue, new ideas, networking and to encourage cross-border collaboration in the philanthropic field.
 Past symposia have brought together several hundred participants, including leaders of business, NGOs, government, academia, philanthropy, the arts, next-generation philanthropists, family foundation managers, individual donors, and professional partners.

 To map and discuss philanthropy’s role in the development of Sweden, the Symposium has featured speakers such as Melinda Gates; Gunhild Stordalen; Jane Goodall; Dame Stephanie Shirley, The British Government’s Founding Ambassador for Philanthropy; Matthew Bishop, author and NY Chief Business Writer, The Economist; Alex Buffett Rozek, Co-Founder and Chairman of the Learning by Giving Foundation (great-nephew of Warren Buffett); and Hans Rosling, co-founder, Gapminder Foundation, among others.